-Landscape and Wildlife Impact on wildlife and landscape Impact on conservation area and character of village as important tourist destination in the Broads Field currently in highest level tier of agri environment scheme Nearby woods classified as priority for woodland improvement Other No development in addition to COL1 and COL2 Develop brownfield sites instead of greenfield (alternative brownfield site possibility on the B1150, just north of the village centre).
-No need for additional houses in Coltishall and there is a 5 year land supply Outside development boundary No public consultation, plans going development boundaries regardless of the current 5 year land supply situation.
-The site has been subject to public consultation at Reg 18C and there is not requirement to submit site plans indicating types of houses and layout at this stage.
-This level of detail will be negotiated through any planning application on site.
-The consultation event planned by Crocus Homes was not associated with the GNLP so there --- ---
+Landscape and Wildlife development Impact on wildlife and landscape boundaries Impact on conservation area and regardless of the character of village as important current 5 year land tourist destination in the Broads supply situation.
+Field currently in highest level tier of The site has been agri environment scheme subject to public Nearby woods classified as priority consultation at for woodland improvement Reg 18C and · there is not Other requirement to No development in addition to COL1 submit site plans and COL2 indicating types of Develop brownfield sites instead of houses and layout greenfield (alternative brownfield site at this stage.
+This possibility on the B1150, just north of level of detail will the village centre). be negotiated No need for additional houses in through any Coltishall and there is a 5 year land planning supply application on site.
+The consultation Outside development boundary event planned by No public consultation, plans going Crocus Homes under the radar was not Cancellation of consultation event by Strategic issues such associated with Crocus Homes means consultation as climate change the GNLP so there deadline should have been extended assessments to be was no reason to No indication of the type of houses dealt with through Part to be built or site layout plans 1 of the Plan 18C deadline.
+No climate impact assessment 1 1 l carried out